Solutions to the "General Grand Unification Problem," and the Questions "How Did Our Universe Come Into Being?" and "Of What is Empty Space Composed?"

-{Robert A. Herrmann} {Mathematics Department$,$} {U. S. Naval Academy$,$} {ANNAPOLIS$,$ MD 21402} {U. S.}\parm The material that begins on the next page (23) is taken from my more comprehensive book ``The Theory of Ultralogics'' (Ultralogics and More) with a minor addition or two.
-In particular$,$ the additional section 11.2 does not appear in that article.
-On the other hand$,$ the entire mathematical foundations and additional material that leads to the G and D-world models can be found in ``The Theory of Ultralgocis.'' } \vfil\eject \leftline{\bf 7.1 Introduction.}
+{Robert A. Herrmann} {Mathematics Department$,$} {U. S. Naval Academy$,$} {ANNAPOLIS$,$ MD 21402} {U. S. A.} The material that begins on the next page (23) is taken from ``The Theory of Ultralogics'' (Ultralogics and More) with a minor addition or two.
+Although much here continues to be applicable to the model, a new approach using the notion of instruction-information and logic-systems has been introduced in the appendix.
+In what follows, symbols have been changed. $\r W = {\cal W}$ and $\r T = {\cal E}$. } \vfil\eject \leftline{\bf 7.1 Introduction.}

 Consider the real line.
 If you believe that time is the ordinary continuum$,$ then the entire real line can be your {time line}.
 Otherwise$,$ you may consider only a subset of the real line as a time line.
 In the original version of this section$,$ the time concept for the GGU-model was presented in a unnecessarily complex form.
 As shown in [3]$,$ one can assume an absolute substratum time within the NSP-world.
 It is the infinitesimal light-clock time measures that may be altered by physical processes.
 In my view$,$ the theory of quantum electrodynamics would not exist without such a NSP-world time concept.\pars Consider a small interval $[a,b),\ a<b$ as our basic time interval where as the real numbers increase the time is intuitively considered to be increasing.
 In the following approach$,$ one may apply the concept of the persistence of mental version relative to descriptions for the behavior of a Natural-system at a moment of time within this interval.
 An exceptionally small subinterval can be chosen within $[a,b)$ as a maximum subinterval length $=M.$ ``Time'' and the size of a ``time'' interval as they are used in this and the following sections refer to an intuitive concept used to aid in comprehending the notation of an event sequence - an event ordering concept.
 First$,$ let $a = t_0.$ Then choose $t_1$ such that $a< t_1 <b.$ There is a partition $t_1, \ldots, t_m$ of $[a,b)$ such that $t_0<t_1< \cdots < t_m < b$ and $t_{j+1}-t_j \leq M.$ The final subinterval $[t_m, b)$ is now separated$,$ by induction$,$ say be taking midpoints$,$ into an increasing sequence of times $\{t_q\}$ such that $t_m <t_q <b$ for each $q$ and $\lim_{q \to \infty}\ t_q = b.$\pars Assume the prototype $[a,b)$ with the time subintervals as defined above.
 Let $[t_j, t_{j+1})$ be any of the time subintervals in $[a,b).$ For each such subinterval$,$ let ${\r W}_i$ denote the readable sentence\parm \line{\hfil This$\sp$frozen$\sp$segment$\sp$gives$\sp$a$\sp$description$\sp$for$\sp$the$\sp$\hfil}\pars \line{\hfil time$\sp$interval$\sp$that$\sp$has$\sp$as$\sp$its$\sp$leftmost$\sp$endpoint$\sp$the \hfil}\pars \line{\hfil $\sp$time$\sp\lceil t_i\rceil\sp$that$\sp$corresponds$\sp$to$\sp$the$\sp$natural$\sp$number$\sp$i.\hfil}\parm Let ${\r T}_i = \{ \r x\r W_i\mid \r x \in {\cal W}\}.$ The set ${\r T}_i$ is called a {{\it totality}} and each member of any such ${\r T}_i$ is called a {{\it frozen segment.}} Notice that since the empty word is not a member of ${\cal W},$ then the cardinality of each member of ${\r T}_i$ is greater than that of ${\r W}_i.$ Each ${\rm T}_i$ is a (Dedekind) denumerable set$,$ and if $i \not=j,$ then ${\rm T}_i \cap {\rm T}_j = \emptyset.$ \pars